cyberark/conjur/docs/tour.md

 {% endhighlight %}

 <div class="note">
-<strong>Note</strong> If you've lost the API key of a host, you can reset it using the command <tt>conjur host rotate_api_key -h &lt;host-id&gt;</tt>.
+<strong>Note</strong> If you lose the API key of a host, you can reset it using the command <tt>conjur host rotate_api_key -h &lt;host-id&gt;</tt>.
 </div>
 <p/>

 {% include toc.md key='fetching-as-machine' %}

-Beacuse the policy permits the layer "myapp" to `execute` the variable "db/password", and because the host "myapp-01" is a member of this layer, we can now fetch the secret value while authenticated as the host:
+Beacuse the policy permits the layer `myapp` to `execute` the variable `db/password`, and because the host `myapp-01` is a member of this layer, we can now fetch the secret value while authenticated as the host:

 {% highlight shell %}
 $ conjur variable value db/password